vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1981 Printing in Calcutta to 1800.
 A description and checklist of printing in late 18th-century Calcutta.
 London.

-Sind¯uragirimāhātmya
+Sindūragirimāhātmya

-(SM) Sind¯uragirimāhātmya, edit. by S.M.
+(SM) Sindūragirimāhātmya, edit. by S.M.
 Ayachit.
 Nagpur 1985.

 Shrimali, Krishna Mohan